-The remaining portion of the program is offered through face-to-face lessons at our four campuses.
-To enhance their global outlook and employability, it is required that students undertake at least one module outside of their home country.
+The in-depth knowledge imparted through the core concepts, electives, simulations and projects are built to set you up for a lifetime of decision-making and leadership.
+To enhance your global outlook and employability, it is required that you undertake at least one module outside of your home country.

 PLEASE NOTE: This program is TEQSA-recognised and as a result, students graduate with an Australian degree.
 However, the program is not accredited or approved by AICTE or any regulatory body in India.